2024 Bangladesh quota reform case: Significance

 Following the announcement of the verdict in this case on June 5, general students in Dhaka University protested that evening against the reinstatement of the quota system in government jobs.
 On June 6, the second day of protest was also held in Dhaka University.
 For several days, students of University of Chittagong, University of Rajshahi, Jahangirnagar University and different universities across the country held protests, rallies and human chains along with students of University of Dhaka.
 On June 9, the students gave an ultimatum for a nationwide movement if the Freedom Fighter quota is not canceled by June 30 from a protest rally at the Dhaka University campus.
 Thus, the context of the quota reform movement was initiated in the country for the third time.

 Following the application of the state seeking a stay of the High Court verdict on June 9, on June 10, the agitators gave the government a time-frame until June 30 to accept their demands and announced a break in the agitation due to Eid-al-Adha.
 The agitation resumed on June 30.
 On July 1, Students of University of Dhaka protested and announced a three-day program.
 On this day, students of Jahangirnagar University blocked the Dhaka-Aricha highway and students of Chittagong University took a position in front of the central Shaheed MInar of the university.

-The Anti-discrimination Students Movement made its first appearance on July 1 following the various programs of the series of movements.
+The Students Against Discrimination made its first appearance on July 1 following the various programs of the series of movements.
 The students agitating under the banner of this organization held demonstrations, human chains, highway blockades, etc. in various parts of the country.
-Despite Police forces as well as Chhatra League, Awami League and their other supporting organizations carried out massacres against the protesters for a month and imposed curfew by deploying the army, Sheikh Hasina's government failed to suppress the movement.
+Despite Bangladesh Police as well as Awami League, Chhatra League and their other supporting organizations carried out massacres against the protesters for a month and imposed curfew by deploying the army, Sheikh Hasina's government failed to suppress the movement.
 When the movement eventually turned into a non-cooperation movement, Sheikh Hasina resigned and fled to India on August 5 and Sheikh Hasina's government fell.